-A risk factor is anything that increases a person's chance of developing a tumor.
+A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
-Some people with several risk factors never develop the disease, while others with no known risk factors do.
+Some people with several risk factors never develop the tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Age.
 A lacrimal gland tumor occurs more frequently in people in their 30s.